Leucojum: Cultivation

 The two species of Leucojum have been described as "tough garden plants for damp soils".
 Both grow well in gardens in western Europe, with sufficient rainfall so that the soil does not dry out completely in summer.
 L. aestivum, the summer snowflake, grows particularly well on clay soils.
 L. vernum, the spring snowflake, is easy to grow in moist sunny or semi-shady places and flowers along with snowdrops.
 Re-planting soon after lifting is recommended.
 Bulbs that have dried out either fail to grow or take a long time to establish.
-They can be propagated from seed as well as by division.
+The plant can be propagated from seed as well as by division.
 Seeds require a period of cold in order to germinate and take 4–5 years to reach flowering size.

 Bulbs may be attacked by the narcissus bulb fly (Merodon equestris).
 Flowers may be eaten by slugs and snails.
 Infection of the leaves by the fungus Peyronellaea curtisii (syn.
 Stagonospora curtisii) can also kill plants.